zaidpitafi/heartsim/readme.md

 ## Usage

-- To Run the simulator code in 5 options testing mode, use the framework_heartsim_continous.py file
+- To Run the simulator use the framework_heartsim_continous.py file and specify option.
+- Option 0 is for arbitrary HR and RR combination, in this case specify HR and RR
+- Option 1 to 5 are for the standard HR and RR combinations

 ### Example Usage

+- For Option 0
 `
-python3 framework_simulator_continous.py
+python3 framework_simulator_continous.py --option 0 --hr xx --rr yy
 `

-## Usage

-- To Run the simulator code in any option, use the framework_heartsim_flexible.py

-### Example Usage
+- For Options 1-5
 `
-python3 framework_simulator_continous_flexible.py --hr 120 --rr 28
+python3 framework_simulator_continous.py --option x
 `